syncfusion-content/xamarin.android-docs/xamarin-android/SfRotator/getting-started.md

 # Getting Started

-This section explains you the steps to configure a SfRotator control in a real-time scenario and also provides a walk-through on some of the customization features available in SfRotator control.
+This section explains how to configure an SfRotator control in a real-world scenario and provides a walkthrough of the customization features available in the SfRotator control.

 ## Referencing Essential Studio<sup>®</sup> Components in Your Solution